Dr. Anu Bajaj FAQs

 Who is usually happiest with body contouring after weight loss?

-Patients are often happiest when the main issue is extra skin affecting comfort, clothing fit, exercise, or confidence rather than expecting surgery to finish the weight-loss process.
-Strong candidates usually understand that the goal is contour improvement, not perfection.
+Patients are happiest when the main issue is extra skin affecting comfort, clothing fit, exercise, or confidence rather than expecting surgery to finish the weight-loss process.
+Strong candidates understand that the goal is contour improvement, not perfection.

 Can body contouring after weight loss be combined with other procedures?